MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`disabled` (default) <p> `enabled`|Not configured<br>Disabled (Default)<br>Enabled|

 > [!NOTE]
-> Available in Defender for Endpoint version 101.45.00 or higher.
+> Available in Defender for Endpoint version `101.45.00` or later.
-> This feature is applicable only when Real-Time Protection feature is enabled.
+> This feature is applicable only when real-time protection is enabled.

 #### Run a scan after definitions are updated